-Although we expect there to be an out-of-pocket market for our approved products, an out-of-pocket market alone is unlikely to be sufficient to support successful commercialization of our products.
-To date, our products do not have significant coverage or reimbursement from government or third-party payers in the jurisdictions where they are approved.
-A C-Code is a unique temporary product code established by CMS for the Hospital Outpatient Prospective Payment System ("OPPS") to promote the adoption of new medical technology that otherwise had no codes to facilitate payment.
+Although Profound expects there to be an out-of-pocket market for the Company's approved products, an out-of-pocket market alone is unlikely to be sufficient to support successful commercialization of the Company's products.
+To date, the Company's products do not have significant coverage or reimbursement from government or third-party payers in the jurisdictions where they are approved.
+A C-Code is a unique temporary product code established by Centers for Medicare & Medicaid Services ("CMS") for the Hospital Outpatient Prospective Payment System ("OPPS") to promote the adoption of new medical technology that otherwise had no codes to facilitate payment.
 C-Codes are used on Medicare OPPS claims but may also be recognized on claims from other providers or by other payment systems.